-An effective programme of education about Sexual Health and Relationships is best built on parents/carers and schools working in partnership and assuming shared responsibilities.
+An effective programme of education about Relationships, Sexual Health and Parenthood is based on partnership working between parents/carers and schools and acknowledgement of shared responsibilities.
 We aim to keep parents/carers informed about the nature and purpose of the learning programme their children will follow, and to seek parents'/carers' views at appropriate times.
 Any parents/carers who do have any questions or concerns should contact the Head Teacher directly.